vishnuvij/Master_thesis/README.md

 it lacks approaches that leverage information extracted from phylogenetic profiles for the assessment of orthology predictions.

-## Research Question
+## Research Goal
-The aim of this project is to develop a machine learning based approach that utilizes phylogenetic profiles to effectively identify erroneous ortholog assignments.
-Is it possible to detect and eliminate false positive orthology assignments in phylogenetic profiles through the use of neural networks?
+The research goal is to enhance the accuracy and reliability of orthology prediction, which is a crucial aspect of comparative genomics and evolutionary biology.
+Accurate orthology assignments are crucial for understanding gene function, evolutionary relationships, and the transfer of biological knowledge between species.
+In this project, we will investigate whether it is possible to detect and eliminate false positive orthology assignments in phylogenetic profiles through the use of neural networks?
+This will help researchers avoid misleading interpretations of gene functions and evolutionary histories.

 ## Method